aidens113/simpleSeleniumWrapper/README.md

 This module is still in pre-alpha, so you may encounter bugs while using it.
 Please report any bugs to the GitHub repository: [https://github.com/aidens113/simpleSeleniumWrapper/issues](https://github.com/aidens113/simpleSeleniumWrapper/issues)

-{% hint style="danger" %}
-Simple Selenium wrapper is currently only compatible with Windows & Linux.
-Using this module on other operating systems may result in a substandard or error-prone experience.&#x20;
+**Simple Selenium wrapper is currently only compatible with Windows & Linux.
+Using this module on other operating systems may result in a substandard or error-prone experience**
-{% endhint %}

 ***